 Penalties for Super Extreme DUI

-Criminal Court Penalties: If you are convicted of a Super Extreme DUI, which means your alcohol concentration is over .20, you will be ordered to serve a minimum of 45 days in jail for a first offense, and pay a fine of $3,300.
+If you are convicted of a Super Extreme DUI, meaning your alcohol concentration is over .20, you will be ordered to serve a minimum of 45 days in jail for a first offense.
+In addition to that, you’ll pay a fine of $3,300.
 You will be required to complete alcohol screening, education, and treatment, and potentially court-ordered community service.
 Again, the judge can give you more, but that is the minimum you will have imposed.
 For a second or subsequent offense, the imposed mandatory jail time increases to 180 days in jail and a minimum fine of $4,700.

 Administrative Penalties: You will be required to install an ignition interlock on all vehicles you drive for 18 months.
 For a second offense, you will be required to install an ignition interlock for 2 years.
 Your license will be suspended and for a second or subsequent offense, you will face administrative hearings where you will have your license revoked for up to 12 months.